Muhammadfaheem8988/Superstore-Sales-Data-Analysis/README.md

 # Superstore-Sales-Data-Analysis
 **Overview:** This project analyzes a fictional retail Superstore dataset to uncover business insights on sales and profit.
 Using Python (Pandas, NumPy) for data processing and Matplotlib/Seaborn for visualization, we explore trends by region, category, time, and customer segment:contentReference[oaicite:3]{index=3}.
-The goal is to understand what drives revenue and profitability to inform strategic decisions:contentReference[oaicite:4]{index=4}:contentReference[oaicite:5]{index=5}.
+The goal is to understand what drives revenue and profitability to inform strategic decisions.

 ## Installation & Requirements
 1. Clone this repository.
 2. Ensure Python 3.7+ is installed.
 3. Install required libraries: `pandas`, `numpy`, `matplotlib`, `seaborn`.
-4. Download the dataset (`superstore.csv`) from the project link.
+4. Download the dataset (`superstore.csv`) from the repository.
 5. Open `analysis_notebook.ipynb` in Jupyter or Google Colab and run all cells.

 ## Data Source
-- The dataset is a **Superstore sales record** (orders, products, and customers):contentReference[oaicite:6]{index=6}.
+- The dataset is a **Superstore sales record** (orders, products, and customers).
 - Data columns include Order ID, Date, Region, Category/Subcategory, Sales, Profit, Customer Segment, etc.
 - Dataset is uploaded in the repository.